 Default Rules

-Select the Printer Sharing rule (click on it in the second column).
-Click the Edit button in the lower left corner.
-It should like like Figure 2 (minus the red annotations).
+Select the Printer Sharing rule by clicking on it in the second column.
+Click the Edit button in the lower left corner of the Rules tab.
+You should see something that looks like Figure 2 (minus the red annotations).